Learn the types of cover available and what's right for you

 Personal accident insurance provides weekly benefits if you are temporarily disabled and unable to work.
 If you take out this cover, it's a wise financial move to also consider it's tax implications.

-- Yes, if cover is income protection.
+- Cover is in the form of income protection.
 The cost of premiums can be claimed as a tax deduction if accident cover is in the form of income protection.

 Note: Remember to include any benefit payments you receive under your policy as income when you fill out your tax return.